kevinfAAA/PP5/README.md

 - When “Edit Profile” is left clicked with the mouse, the browser sends the user to the update profile page.
 It worked as expected.
 ###### Upload a Video
 - When “Upload a Video” is left clicked with the mouse, the browser sends the user to the update create video page.
 It worked as expected.
+###### Sign up to Kevs Fitness World Newsletter
+- When “Sign up to Kevs Fitness World Newsletter” is left clicked with the mouse, the browser sends the user to the Newsletter Sign Up page.
+It worked as expected.
+###### Unsubscribe to Kevs Fitness World Newsletter
+- When “Unsubscribe to Kevs Fitness World Newsletter” is left clicked with the mouse, the browser sends the user to the Newsletter Unsubscribe page.
+It worked as expected.
-###### Cancel Subscription
+###### Cancel Kevs Fitness World Subscription
-- When “Cancel Subscription” is left clicked with the mouse, the subscription to Kevs Fitness World is canceled and the user is directed to the homepage.
+- When “Cancel Kevs Fitness World Subscription” is left clicked with the mouse, the subscription to Kevs Fitness World is canceled and the user is directed to the homepage.
 It worked as expected.

 #### Update Profile page
 - The user can update the following profile attributes: